 The Tax Cut and Jobs Act improved the former international tax rules but created a complex patchwork system.
 It was particularly unsuccessful at balancing the effective tax rate scales between Domestic corporations and Multinationals, sometimes known as the Corporate Tax Differential.

 Sales Factor Apportionment is the fundamental solution to the Corporate Tax Differential because it would:

 - Simplify the amount of corporate profit the U.S. taxes with a simple formula.

-- This territorial system eliminates the tax incentives to locate jobs, factories, and corporate headquarters offshore.
+- Eliminates the tax incentives to locate jobs, factories, and corporate headquarters offshore.

 - Boosting employment, exports, and U.S. tax revenue.
 (Inversions are pointless.)